osixia/container-baseimage/README.md

         EXPOSE 80 443

 The Dockerfile contains directives to download nginx and php5-fpm from apt-get but all the initial setup will take place in install.sh file (called by /container/tool/install-service tool) for a better build experience.
-The time consumer download task is decoupled from the initial setup to make great use of docker build cache.
+The time consuming download task is decoupled from the initial setup to make great use of docker build cache.
 If an install.sh file is changed the builder will not have to download again nginx and php5-fpm add will just run install scripts.

-Maybe you already read that in the previous example ?
-Sorry.
+Maybe you already read that in the previous example ?Sorry.

 #### Service files